-Lord Keynes admonished economists to know that there is no area of human endeavor that should be beyond our contemplation, analysis and dissection.
-Economics deals with human behavior too, so it has a lot to do with sociology, psychology and social psychology.
+Lord Keynes admonished economists to know that there is no area of human endeavor that should be beyond our contemplation, analysis, and dissection.
+Economics deals with human behavior too, so it has a lot to do with sociology, psychology, and social psychology.
 And when we talk of how scarce resources are allocated, those resources are not only money.
-They include power, time, emotions, mind and brain space, even cloud storage, cloud computing, artificial intelligence, internet of things and every newfangled phenomena in the space.
+They include power, time, emotions, mind and brain space, even cloud storage, cloud computing, artificial intelligence, the internet of things, and every newfangled phenomenon in space.
 Economics is a no-holds-barred profession.
 So, readers, do not be surprised when you see that economics and economists have inserted themselves in the most arcane concerns.

 But back to the issue.
 I want to posit today that the Nigerian economy or more specifically, the management of it is torn between two broad influences and ideologies.
 I want to look at the dichotomy between Ricardo Hausman’s economic complexity theory on the one hand and the theory of competitive and comparative advantage, buffered by foreign investment and capital.
 I will also like to consider the school of thought that emphasizes international trade and an emphasis on entrepreneurship among the youths as a surefire way out of national poverty, on one hand, versus the need to standardize the delivery of public good and enhance per capita productivity among the citizens on the other.
 As the reader reads along, it will be obvious where I stand, which may not be alien to many who have read from me over time.